November 29th, 2018: the latest PCAF report is published, ‘Harmonising and implementing a carbon accounting approach for the financial sector’!

-Twelve Dutch financial institutions – the Platform for Carbon Accounting Financials (PCAF) – have agreed to work together to jointly develop open source methodologies to measure the carbon footprint of their investments and loans.
+Fourteen Dutch financial institutions – the Platform for Carbon Accounting Financials (PCAF) – have agreed to work together to jointly develop open source methodologies to measure the carbon footprint of their investments and loans.
 By measuring and disclosing this information they expect to develop more effective strategies that help contribute to a low carbon society, in the hope that other institutions will follow suit.

 Developing a carbon accounting methodology for financed emissions

 Creating a common methodology is challenging given the wide variety of possible approaches and the large number of methodologies that have been developed in recent years.
 For that reason the platform has deliberately been limited to a relatively small number of member institutions in the hope that this will increase the chances of success.
 However, a sounding board, open to other institutions in The Netherlands, is also in place to benefit from expertise outside this core group.
 The members of the platform are ABN AMRO, Achmea Investment Management, Actiam, ASN Bank, ASR, FMO, van Lanschot Kempen, MN Services, Rabobank, Robeco, Stichting Pensioenfonds Metaal en Techniek (PMT), Stichting Pensioenfonds van de Metalektro (PME), Triodos Bank and de Volksbank.
 The platform is Chaired by ASN Bank.

 PCAF continues in 2019 to share best practices, address dilemmas and work together on improving the methodologies.
 They are furthermore going to promote the developed methodology internationally.
 PCAF is also part of the Dutch Sustainable Finance Platform, chaired by the Dutch Central Bank (DNB)